 The Cold War period was marked by a rapid development of military technologies, where necessity, as is known, stimulates invention, and wartime often gives birth to them out of need.
 Among the many engineering solutions that boggle the mind, the Soviet Progrev-T tank project stands out.

 Let's start by defining the key concept.
 A mine trawl is a special type of military equipment designed to break through safe passages in minefields, facilitating the movement of both infantry and combat vehicles.
 There are many approaches to neutralizing these deadly devices, and Russian engineers have developed one of the most unconventional.
-This project was named with a mysterious and impressive name — "Object 604."
+This project was given a mysterious and impressive name — "Object 604."

 The hybrid design, created on the basis of Soviet experiments with re-profiled equipment, combined the mobility and protection of the T-55 with the destructive power of the MiG-15 engine (proven technology of the Korean War).